wayshower77/angel-reader/README.md

 #### Binary Files

-  The complete binary files for the Windows OS platforms can now be downloaded from [the Sourceforge website] (https://sourceforge.net/projects/angelreader) for the awesome experience of the AngelReader app.
+  The complete binary files for the Windows OS platform can now be downloaded from [the Sourceforge website] (https://sourceforge.net/projects/angelreader) for the awesome experience of the AngelReader app.
 This is the latest AngelReader version 1.4 release.